ABOUT OUTLANDER KITCHEN

 A big thank you to Diana Gabaldon for her permission to use excerpts from Outlander, and for allowing me to mine her pages for food inspiration.
 I also appreciate her trust in me to treat her epic story with the respect it deserves.

-Thank you, as well, to all of you who come to sit around OK’s hearth every week.
-My life is so full of food, laughter, light, love and friends.
+Thank you, as well, to all of you who come to sit around OK’s virtual hearth with me.
+My life is full with food, laughter, light, love and friends.
 For a girl who now makes most of her decisions (seemingly) on the fly, I’m closer to the target than I’ve ever been.

 (Whew.
 Told you it was the long version.)